PureStack-Engineering/challenge-java-fintech/README.md

 ---

 ### 🚨 Project Structure (Standard)
-To ensure our **Automated Auditor** works, keep the core package structure:
+To ensure our **Automated Auditor** works, please keep the core package structure intact.
+You should create the necessary classes inside these packages.

 ```text
 /